Gulliver - Currajong - Vincent

 Gulliver - Currajong - Vincent has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch's analysis shows Gulliver - Currajong - Vincent's population was around 7,889 as of November 2025.
-This reflects an increase of 303 people from the 2021 Census figure of 7,586, indicating a 4% growth rate since then.
-The change is inferred from ABS's estimated resident population of 7,863 in June 2024 and an additional 14 validated new addresses since the Census date.
-This results in a population density ratio of 1,600 persons per square kilometer, which exceeds national averages assessed by AreaSearch.
-Gulliver - Currajong - Vincent's 4% growth rate is within 2.9 percentage points of the SA4 region's 6.9%, indicating strong growth fundamentals.
+AreaSearch's analysis shows Gulliver - Currajong - Vincent's population was around 7,889 as of Feb 2026.
+This reflects a growth of 303 people (4.0%) since the 2021 Census, which reported a population of 7,586.
+The change is inferred from ABS' estimated resident population of 7,863 in June 2024 and an additional 20 validated new addresses since the Census date.
+This results in a density ratio of 1,600 persons per square kilometer, above national averages assessed by AreaSearch.
 Natural growth contributed approximately 62.9% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are used, based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Looking ahead, population projections indicate a decline by 2041.
-The area's population is expected to shrink by 355 persons by that year.
-However, specific age cohorts are anticipated to grow, notably the 25 to 34 age group, which is projected to increase by 233 people.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+Future projections indicate a decline in overall population by 355 persons by 2041.
+However, growth is anticipated for specific age cohorts, led by the 25 to 34 age group, projected to grow by 233 people.

 Frequently Asked Questions - Population